Hoohm/dropSeqPipe/README.md

 * Integration of [UMI-tools](https://github.com/CGATOxford/UMI-tools) for UMI selection
 * RData object of all the summary data and plots so that you can create your own report.
 * Docker for the package.
+* Add summary plots for UMI, BC and start trim
+* Add custom dropseqtools with TMPDIR

 I hope it can help you out in your drop-seq experiment!